codeship/ci-guide/part 1.md

 Now that we have Jet installed, we're gonna take a few minutes and build a simple little "app" so that we have something to play with.
 This isn't a real app, we're just going to write a little Ruby script and a Dockerfile to use as case studies.
 We'll expand on them later on.

-First, create a file called Check.rb.
+First, create a file called **Check.rb**.
 In that file we're just going to print our Postgres and Redis versions.
 If you're wondering how we're printing versions of tools we haven't set up - we'll get there.

-In Check.rb, just write and save the following code:
+In **Check.rb**, just write and save the following code:

-``require "redis"
+`` `require "redis"
 require "pg"

 def exit_if_not expected, current